List of abolished upper houses: State-level

 Nebraska is the only state in the United States to have a unicameral legislature, which it achieved when it abolished its lower house instead of the upper house in 1934.
 For this reason, state legislators in Nebraska are sometimes called "senators", as the Nebraska State Senate has been the sole house of the state legislature since the Nebraska State House of Representatives permanently dissolved in 1937.
 During the governorship of Jesse Ventura in Minnesota, he called for the state to have a unicameral legislature, but these plans never materialized.

 Other countries

-Costa Rica (1847-1871 and 1919), Four states of Brazil: Bahia, Ceará, Pernambuco, São Paulo (1930), Republic of China (Taiwan) (1993), Croatia (2001), Greece (1935), Hungary, South Korea (1960), Peru (1992), Portugal (1926), Turkey (1980), Venezuela (1999), and Mauritania (2017) once possessed upper houses but abolished them to adopt unicameral systems.
+Costa Rica (1847-1871 and 1919), four states of Brazil [Bahia, Ceará, Pernambuco, São Paulo (1930)], Republic of China (Taiwan) (1993), Croatia (2001), Greece (1935), Hungary, South Korea (1960), Portugal (1926), Turkey (1980), Venezuela (1999), and Mauritania (2017) once possessed upper houses but abolished them to adopt unicameral systems.

 In October 2013, a constitutional referendum in the Republic of Ireland proposed the establishment a unicameral system by abolishing Seanad Éireann, the upper house of parliament.
 The proposal was narrowly rejected by a margin of 51.7% against vs. 48.3% in favour.

-In June 2025, the Belgian Federal Government reached an agreement in which is stated that the Senate will be abolished in 2029.
+In June 2025, the Belgian federal government reached an agreement in which it stated that the Senate will be abolished in 2029.
 The responsibilities of the senators will be transferred to the lower house.